“You always gain by giving love.” Reese Witherspoon

 In modern Spain, the Día de San Valentín or Día de los enamorados ("Lover’s Day“) is celebrated in a similar way as in the UK where, since the 15th century, it was a favorite society pastime to draw lots to form Valentine’s couples who then sent each other little gifts or cards.

-Young, Old, Single Married: A Few Ideas by Our Founder, Memphis Holland #
+Young, Old, Single Married: A Few Ideas #

 Random Acts of Kindness

 Sounds like a cliché yet this is the best way to celebrate Valentine’s Day.
 I had a girlfriend who worked in a building on a busy six lane road.
 She would watch for a very hunched over elderly lady to cross the street every day at her lunch hour.
-Marcia would “show up” at this time and cross the street with the woman who walked so slowly the light always changed before she could get across.
-The elderly lady never knew that Marcia did this for her but Marcia felt better knowing she was helping someone stay safe.
+May friend would “show up” at this time and cross the street with the woman who walked so slowly the light always changed before she could get across.
+The elderly lady never knew that my friend did this for her but this dear friend of mine felt better knowing she was helping someone stay safe.
 Find your own variation on this theme and do it without getting any public acknowledgement or praise.

 Along the same lines, buy a bag of dog food and donate it to a shelter or volunteer for the day to help your neighbor take out the garbage.
 Any small act of kindness spreads love and that is the whole point of this day.